Max Havoc: Ring of Fire: Reception

 Reviewer for Direct to Video Connoisseur was not impressed by this film's dialogues or its storyline but it was recommended for movie fans who enjoy martial arts.
-Albert Valentin of Kung Fu Cinema praised fight choreography by Steve McMichael and Mickey Hardt's kickboxing and Muay Thai prowess, but complained about too little lighting during action scenes.
+Albert Valentin of Kung Fu Cinema praised fight choreography by Steve McMichael and Mickey Hardt's kickboxing and Muay Thai prowess but complained about too little lighting during action scenes.

+Legacy

+Rifftrax released a Video on Demand riff of the film on March 11, 2022 as a follow-up to their riff of the previous Max Havoc film.